ShafeenTejani/ShafeenTejani.github.io/_posts/2017-01-03-fast-style-transfer.markdown

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

 In my [previous post]({{ site.baseurl }}{% post_url 2016-12-27-style-transfer %})  I discussed the goal of transferring the style of one image onto the content of another.
 I gave an outline of the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) which formulated this task as an optimisation problem that could be solved using gradient descent.
 One of the drawbacks to this approach is the time taken to generate styled images.
 For each style transfer that we want to generate we need to solve a new optimisation problem.
-Each of the following style transfers took **approximately 1 hour to generate** using a CPU and running for 1000 iterations:
+Each of the following style transfers took **approximately 2 hours to generate** using a CPU and running for 1000 iterations:

 <p align="center" style="margin-top:2em;margin-bottom:2em;">
   <img src="{{site.url}}/assets/images/fast_style_transfer/gatys_results.png"/>